Nurul Kabir: Journalism

 Nurul Kabir is the editor of the New Age, the most outspoken newspaper in Bangladesh, highly regarded for its anti-establishment editorial policy.
 He was also the editor of the Bengali weekly Budhbar.
 Known for his upright journalism and bold political views, Nurul Kabir wrote many books, published numerous essays at both home and abroad, and presented many papers at regional, national, and international conferences.

 Because of his opposition to the military regime of Bangladesh and his defence of media freedom, Nurul Kabir has been attacked on several occasions.
 In 2007/8 he had both his legs broken and was chased by gunmen on motorbikes.

+On 18 December 2025, following the death of Inqilab Mancha spokesperson Osman Hadi, an attack was carried out by violent mobs at the office of The Daily Star, located in the Karwan Bazar area of Dhaka.
+Nurul Kabir went to the front of The Daily Star building to protest the attack, but he was verbally harassed and branded an "Indian agent" by the mob when he attempted to intervene during the incident.